 Little Debbie smiles up from North American lunch bags.
 McKee Foods' Little Debbie is one of the nation's best-known brands of snack cakes, named for and featuring the smiling face of the 4-year-old granddaughter of the company's late founders: O. D. and Ruth McKee.
-The company also makes ready-to-eat breakfast cereals, granola, creme-filled cookies, crackers, and snack bars.
-It counts more than 90 varieties of Little Debbie-brand products.
+The company also makes ready-to-eat Sunbelt breakfast cereals, granola, creme-filled cookies, crackers, and snack bars.
+It boasts more than 100 varieties of Little Debbie-brand products.
 Adding to its menu of snacks, McKee acquired the regional Drake's snack cake brand from bankrupt Hostess Brands in 2013.
 McKee's baked goods are sold in the US, Canada, and Mexico.
 Founded in 1934, the bakery is still owned and operated by the McKee family.

 Product development is key in the highly competitive snack market, and McKee Foods steadily puts out offerings to keep it in the forefront of the snack-food world.
 It has introduced Little Debbie Chocolate Cupcakes in keeping with the popularity of cupcakes (and also to compete head-to-head with rival Hostess Brands).
 McKee also offers smaller versions of its Little Debbies.
 Containing only 100 calories each, they are aimed at consumers watching their weight.
 Family packs of individually wrapped treats and consistently low prices also drive sales.

 McKee was the winning bidder at a bankruptcy auction for Drake's Cakes.
 It acquired the Drake's brand and certain equipment for $27.5 million in March 2013